University of Maryland

 New History of the Trace Center Released: “Technology and Disability: 50 Years of Trace R&D Center Contributions and Lessons Learned”

 The new book from Springer recounts Trace’s 50-year history, its enduring contributions to the field, and the lessons learned along the way.
 According to reviewers, Trace is “a tour de force,” “a catalyst for a global movement” and “an indispensable engine propelling accessibility forward for people with disabilities.”
-The story of the Trace R&D […]
+The story of the Trace R&D… Continue Reading New History of the Trace Center Released: “Technology and Disability: 50 Years of Trace R&D Center Contributions and Lessons Learned”

 Morphic: Advancing Social Equity Through Digital Inclusion